jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy.md

 #### Summary
 Metals may be obviously weakened through excessive corrosion through the mechanisms described last time, but they can also fail by less noticeable and more insidious means.
 The accelerated corrosion...

+---

+*Lecture: December 06, 2021*

+!!! summary Exam Topics to Review
+	- Know any question from prior exams.
+	- Mohr's circle.
+	- Generalized Hooke's Law.
+	- Etcetera.
+	- Exams are the place to start studying.
+		- Nothing about plotting.
+		- Will be given any values/assumptions needed.
+		- Equations should be on your formula sheet.
+		- *Can have up to 4 formulas sheets: one for each prior exam.*
+		- Ideally, FE should not take up whole time.
+	- Be sure to finish the homeworks.
+	- Homework 12.9: Eq.
+12.22 and p.648, 650.
+	- Dr. Atwater will likely focus on conceptual questions: e.g. stress-strain curves with upper/lower yielding by Cottrell atmosphere/cloud because solutes like to setup shop on dislocations.
+	- To precipitate: solutionize, heat, quench.
+Over-aging is past the maximum of curve: softening past peak strength.
+	- Bowing versus shearing in precipitate: will it bow or shear?
+	- Dispersed (an alloy thrown in) versus precipitated (generated from alloying itself) phases.
+	- Know how porous metals (foams) are formed.
+	- Some introductory knowledge of adversion affects of passive layers and (an/cath)odic materials.